 Check the Oakland event page.
 Go to Festival Guide and then click Schedule.

 Nope, this is an annual festival.
-2013 marks the fifth year for Eat Real Oakland!
+2014 marks the sixth year for Eat Real Oakland!

 The best!
 Eat Real Festival works with street food trucks and carts serving a wide variety of food from tacos, BBQ, falafel, salads, sandwiches, curry, grilled meats and vegetables, noodles, fruit, ice cream, and hot dogs.
 We also have space devoted to local food craft folks (cheese, charcuterie, pickles, jams, and more) and urban homesteading where you can learn what it takes to get in touch with your inner farmer/forager/brewer/baker/everything-maker!